Do you Backup your Cell Phone?

 Most of her contacts were in her Google account linked to her phone so they auto-magically appeared on her new (my old) phone and eventually she'll get all her contacts reloaded.
 Just irritating.

-She had a few photo's on it which are gone.
-Music was also stored on computer so that's restored.
+She had a few photo's on it which are gone, never to be seem again.
+But her Music was also stored on computer so that's restored.

 What Did We Learn?